 Today marks the anniversary of the birth of Abraham Lincoln in 1809.
-Born to a poor family in Kentucky he served one term as a United States Congressman and tried unsuccessfully to be elected a US Senator on two occasions.
-He campaigned for the Presidency in 1860 on an anti-slavery platform, vowing to cease its expansion or end it altogether.
+He was born to a poor family in Kentucky.
+But he rose through the political ranks very fast.
+He served one term as a United States Congressman and he also tried unsuccessfully as a US Senator on two occasions.
+He campaigned for the Presidency in 1860 on an anti-slavery platform when he vowed to cease its expansion or end it altogether.
+So, who could have imagined that an Abraham Lincoln speech would be celebrated today?

-With the Presidency won he then fought his stiffest test as war with the Southern slave-owning States broke out.
+With the Presidency won in late 1860, he then fought his stiffest test as war with the Southern slave-owning States broke out.

-His 1863 Emancipation Proclamation, declaring the freedom of more than 3 million slaves, preceded his steering of the 13th Amendment to the US Constitution that abolished the ownership of slaves altogether.
+His 1863 Emancipation Proclamation, declared the freedom of more than 3 million slaves and preceded his steering of the 13th Amendment to the US Constitution.
+This abolished the ownership of slaves altogether.

-His public speaking remains alive today with the 1863 Gettysburg Address probably the most quoted, noted and cited speech in history…not counting Shakespeare’s “Friends, Romans, Countrymen.”
+The most notable Abraham Lincoln speech remains alive today with the 1863 Gettysburg Address probably the most quoted, noted and cited speech in history.
+If, perhaps, we don’t count Shakespeare’s “Friends, Romans, Countrymen.”

 There are five remaining manuscripts of the speech.
 Each one is different in some way.
 And each, in turn, differs somewhat from contemporary surviving newspaper reports.